 1. Plenty of spare change

 Whether you bring your fancy digital camera, camcorder, or just your smartphone, make sure you have it packed!
 If you want to record anything, check with the hospital beforehand, because not all of them allow them in delivery rooms.
-Make sure batteries are fully charged, and bring spares, you will want to take SO MANY photos!
+Make sure batteries are fully charged, and bring spares, you will want to take SO MANY photos of your new baby and your new mom!

 3. Cell Phone, Charger, and Phone List